SatyaNarayan79/deepsurge-hackathon/README.md

-install all the requirment
+1.install all the requirment
-run after the virtual enviroment streamlit run app.py
+2.run after the virtual enviroment
+3.streamlit run app.py